GoogleCloudPlatform/gcsfuse/README.md

 # Performance

+## Rate limiting

+If you would like to rate limit traffic to/from GCS in order to set limits on your GCS spending on behalf of gcsfuse, you can do so:

+*   The flag `--limit-ops-per-sec` controls the rate at which gcsfuse will send requests to GCS.
+*   The flag `--limit-bytes-per-sec` controls the egress bandwidth from gcsfuse to GCS.

+All rate limiting is approximate, and is performed over an 8-hour window.
+By default, requests are limited to 5 per second.
+There is no limit applied to bandwidth by default.

 ## GCS round trips

 By default, gcsfuse uses two forms of caching to save round trips to GCS, at the